Biden all but concedes defeat on voting, election bills

 Democrats have still pledged to force a public showdown over the bill on the Senate floor, which could stretch for days and carry echoes of civil rights battles a generation ago that led to some of the most famous filibusters in Senate history.

-Schumer had initially set the Martin Luther King Jr. holiday, on Jan.
-17, as a deadline to either pass the voting legislation or consider revising the filibuster rules.
+Senate Majority Leader Chuck Schumer had initially set Monday’s Martin Luther King Jr. holiday as a deadline to either pass the voting legislation or consider revising the filibuster rules.
+But after one Democratic senator tested positive for COVID-19 and went into isolation, denying the party a needed vote, Schumer canceled a planned Senate recess week and said debate would instead begin Tuesday.

-But Democrats shifted their strategy as they sought to pressure Manchin and Sinema.
+Democrats shifted their legislative strategy, too, as they sought to pressure Manchin and Sinema.
 Under their new approach, which uses a procedural shortcut, they will be able to debate the bill without being blocked by a filibuster — a feat after Republicans used the filibuster four times in recent months to stop deliberation.

-The mechanics work like this: The House amended an unrelated bill that was already approved by both chambers of Congress, combining Democrats voting proposals into one bill.
-After the House passed that bill Thursday, the Senate can debate it with a simple majority.
-But Senate Republicans can still block them from holding a final vote.
+The mechanics work like this: The House amended and passed an unrelated bill that was already approved by both chambers of Congress, combining Democrats’ voting proposals into one bill.
+Because that bill already passed both chambers, it can be called for debate in the Senate with a simple majority, though Senate Republicans can still block a final vote to pass the measure.

+“Members of this chamber were elected to debate and vote, particularly on an issue as vital to the beating heart of democracy as this one,” Schumer said late Thursday.

 “It can’t be the only important thing,” said Warnock, who is Georgia’s first Black senator.
 “Slavery was bipartisan.
 Jim Crow segregation was bipartisan.
 The denial of women’s suffrage was bipartisan.”